KennethHefford/KennethHefford_T1A2/readme.md

 ![Project Button & Socials](<docs/Project and Socials.png>)

 Contact links were implemented in every page of the website in the form of Icons provided by font awesome.
-This allowed prospective clients or companies to be able to contact me via socials or the contact form, and view my work or experience through LinkedIn, github, or the resume.
+This allowed prospective clients or companies to be able to contact me via socials or the contact form, and view my work or experience through LinkedIn, GitHub, or the resume.

 ### Body & Content